lyfar/awa-docs/docs/features/leave-feedback.md

 Feedback routes through the support backend with tags for topic (content, app experience, emotions) and urgency.
 Users can opt into follow-up by providing email/Telegram; otherwise the submission stays anonymous.
 We also show quick links to FAQ and Info for self-service.
 Successful submissions end with a thank-you animation and a suggestion to log another practice or explore updates.

+State tags reuse the [Reactions Taxonomy](/docs/wiki/reactions/) so support teams can slice reports by the same language product and analytics rely on.

 ## Interaction
 1. User taps “Leave feedback”; the form slides up overlaying the current context.
 2. App pre-fills the latest reaction state and practice name (if relevant); user can toggle them off.